terraform-google-modules/terraform-google-sql-db/modules/safer_mysql/README.md

 ## Define MySQL users and passwords on your instance

-Because Cloud IAM acts as a primary athentication and authorization mechanism, we can consider MySQL usernames and passwords are a secondary access controls that can be used to further restrict access for reliability or safety purposes.
+Because Cloud IAM acts as a primary authentication and authorization mechanism, we can consider MySQL usernames and passwords are a secondary access controls that can be used to further restrict access for reliability or safety purposes.
 For example, removing the ability of modifying tables from production